-As a result, costs will decline, income will increase and the country will become profitable. the procedure will take some time to produce results.
-In all cases, we have seen great results.
-When in very bad shape, the procedure will be take a long time to complete.
+As a result, costs will decline, income will increase and the country will (may be), become profitable.
+The procedure will take some time to produce results.
+When in a very bad shape, the procedure will be take a long time to complete.
 You can shorten it by moving cash into the country.
 The procedure will continue as long as the country is close to bankruptcy.

 How can you stop the automatic repair and regain control?

 The procedure can be stopped by fixing the "Close to bankruptcy" conditions as described before.

 Countries in very large empires may be harder to fix because government cost remains relatively high.

 When the country assets are negative, the country is in fact bankrupt.
 Country assets include all cash and loans, the value of corporations and shares the country owns in public corporations, all the materials the country owns, government facilities, and all army assets.
 The assets show in details on the financial pages under "Assets".

 If all fails, and the country assets remain negative for a period of more than four weeks, the country will bankrupt.
 A message is showing on the country home page, warning of pending bankruptcy and showing the number of game months before termination of the country.

 What happens at bankruptcy of a country in an empire?